utdata/icj-setting-up/macintosh.md

 There are ways you can tell your computers to save your Github username/password.
 If you are using your own machine, I suggest this first one, setting up SSH keys.
 If that proves difficult, try the second option.

+* You can reduce the number of times you have to enter your Github name/password by [caching your password](https://help.github.com/articles/caching-your-github-password-in-git/).
+We'll have to use this method for lab computers.
-* I use these directions for [SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/) on my machine so I'm never asked for a password.
+* But, I use these directions for [SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/) on my machine so I'm never asked for a password.
 It is not as scary as it looks, though there is some command-line foo to execute.
-* You can save yourself from having to enter your Github name/password by [caching your password](https://help.github.com/articles/caching-your-github-password-in-git/).
-We'll have to use this method for lab computers.

 ## Parts for later in the class: Node.js setup